Cryptacular/the-crypt/_drafts/2014-03-14-drawing-in-progress-boktai-update-3.md

   - Blog
   - Personal Work
 ---
-Quick update: I masked out the background, plus I added a layout sketch over the top, to show the elements I&#8217;d like to add next: some enemies from the game and Otenko, his mentor.
+Quick update: I masked out the background, plus I added a layout sketch over the top, to show the elements I'd like to add next: some enemies from the game and Otenko, his mentor.

 <blockquote class="twitter-tweet" width="550">
   <p lang="en" dir="ltr">